-INVESTMENT COMMITTEE ANNUAL REPORT 2018
+B INVESTMENT COMMITTEE ANNUAL REPORT

-Edmonton

-HEEL HB THUE IE

-HH

-IF

-FH
+Ś

+CITY OF EDMONTON, ALBERTA, CANADA FOR THE YEAR ENDED DECEMBER 31, 2019

+BALANCED.
+RESPONSIBLE.
+DIVERSE.

 The City of Edmonton has rigorous policies and procedures in place to maximize investment returns at a prudent level of overall risk.
 These policies and procedures guide the City's Investment Committee in managing and building upon the City's financial assets to help sustain Edmontonians' quality of life.

-Over the past 10 years, these accomplishments have contributed over \$750 million of investment earnings and dividends to the City's budget.
-If this amount was related to taxation, property taxes would have increased by more than 6% over that time to make up the difference.

-Successful management of the City's investment portfolio-which comprises six funds-is one of the key factors in maintaining Edmonton's financial sustainability.

-- 1 2018 Overview

-- 3 Capital Market Performance

-- 4 Portfolio Performance

-- 10 Investment Philosophy

-- 12 Governance

-- 13 Management Strategies

-2018 OVERVIEW

-Edmonton's Investments Weather a Difficult Year.

-NEGATIVE RETURNS ON A GLOBAL SCALE

-In contrast to the strong performance seen during the two previous years, equity markets around the world declined in 2018.
-Considerable political uncertainty, rising interest rates and a slowing global economic expansion were key factors in the negative returns seen throughout the year.
-This marked the first time since the financial crisis that all major equity markets posted negative returns.

-Canadian equities lost 8.9% during the year, given an uncertain growth outlook and ongoing weakness in the price of oil and the Canadian dollar.
-The price of oil and the Canadian dollar fell by 25% and 8%, respectively - their worst year since 2015.

-Foreign equity returns ranged from -11.0% (International Equity) to -4.4% (U.S. Equity), with U.S. equities, in fact, ending the year in positive territory, once converted back into Canadian dollars.
-However, this was still a significant reduction from their strong performance in 2017.

-Finally, Canadian fixed income securities (bonds) returned 1.4% for the year.
-This gain reflects the low-yield environment that exists, even as the Bank of Canada continued to raise interest rates during 2018.

-EDMONTON'S INVESTMENTS CONTINUE TO OUTPERFORM OVER TIME

-Performance of the City's investment funds ranged from -3.1% (Pension Fund) to 2.0% (Short-Term Bond Fund), depending on each fund's asset mix.

-On a four-year basis, the City has seen positive absolute returns and, from a relative perspective, all of the City's funds continued to exceed their benchmarks.

-The City's largest fund, the Ed Tel Endowment Fund, paid \$46 million in dividends to the City in 2018.

-KEY PROJECTS

-In 2018, asset allocation studies were completed for the Ed Tel Endowment Fund, the Pension Fund and the Long-Term Disability Fund.
+Over the past 10 years, these accomplishments have contributed close to \$800 million of investment earnings and dividends to the City's budget.
+If this amount had been related to taxation, property taxes would have increased by more than 6.5% over that time to make up the difference.
+Successful management of the City's investment portfolio - which comprises six funds - is one of the key factors in maintaining Edmonton's financial sustainability. - 1 2019 Overview - 2 Capital Market Performance - 4 Portfolio Performance - 10 Investment Philosophy - 12 Governance - 13 Management Strategies 2019 OVERVIEW Edmonton's investments delivered strong returns.
+CAPITAL MARKETS HAD A BANNER YEAR In a sharp reversal to 2018, financial markets across the globe showed surprising strength in 2019.
+Supportive monetary policy, easing trade tensions and stabilizing global growth contributed to the strength in capital markets during the year.
+U.S. equities led the way returning 31.5%, which was the best one-year return since 2013, and ended the year at an all-time high.
+Canadian equities were up 22.9% for the year as the Canadian dollar rose 5% versus the U.S. dollar and the price of oil surged by 34% - all reversing the declines experienced in 2018.
+Global equities returned an impressive 27.6%, although the strength of the Canadian dollar tempered these returns, once translated back into Canadian dollars.
+Although interest rates began the year at relatively low levels, Canadian fixed income securities (bonds) increased by 6.9% for 2019, as the Bank of Canada kept its key interest rate unchanged during the calendar year.
+THE CITY'S INVESTMENTS SAW SOME OF THEIR BEST RETURNS Performance of the City's investment funds ranged from 2.0% (Money Market Fund) to 16.5% (Pension Fund), depending on each fund's asset mix.
+On a four-year basis, investment returns remained strong and, over a longer-term ten-year basis, returns have been even better with all of the City's funds having outperformed their policy benchmarks.
+Finally, the City's largest fund, the Ed Tel Endowment Fund, paid \$49 million in dividends to the City in 2019.
+This was the largest distribution since the fund was established.
+KEY PROJECTS Asset allocation studies were previously completed for the Ed Tel Endowment Fund, the Pension Fund and the Long-Term Disability Fund.
 The results confirmed that each fund continues to have an appropriate asset mix in relation to its objectives, time horizon and risk tolerance.
 The single recommendation of the review was to consider the addition of a new real estate asset class to act as a diversifier and risk-reducer for the funds.
-Work on this project will continue in 2019 (See What's Ahead.)

-A custody review of the City's investment custodian - a trust company responsible for the safekeeping of the City's financial assets - was previously initiated.
-The project included reviewing the custody agreement and associated fees, overall portfolio activity, cash management and foreign exchange services.
-The review confirmed that services are fairly well aligned; however, there was room for improvement in some areas.
-The findings were discussed with the City's custodian, which resulted in an amended custody contract and reduced fee schedule starting in 2018.

-As part of an ongoing commitment to innovation and improvement, internal fixed income management processes are being refined.
-Further to this, work began to enhance the security selection process and will continue throughout 2019.
+Following the above recommendation, the Investment Policy was revised to incorporate the recommended change from the asset allocation studies and was approved by City Council in 2019.
+Once the revised Investment Policy was approved, initial work began on implementing the recommendation from the asset allocation reviews.
+This work will continue in 2020 (See What's Ahead).